javiroger/Selenium-Python-Template/README.md

 ```

 ### How to run?
-Issue the below commands in project root directory
+Issue the below commands in project root directory (Remember to activate pipenv)

 ```javascript
 python -m unittest